Hike at a Glance

 Hike overview

-From the junction, follow the Ada River Walking Track as it twists and turns north west, past the Ada No 1 and Ada Mill Sites and back to the Starling Gap Campground.
+To complete the circuit, follow the Ada River Walking Track as it meanders north-west, guiding you past the Ada No. 1 and original Ada Mill sites before arriving back at Starling Gap.

 Starling Gap Campground